2018 Idaho lieutenant gubernatorial election: Withdrawn candidates

-Primary
+Campaign

 On March 3, 2018, Bob Nonini reportedly nodded when asked at a candidates' forum if the punishment for getting an abortion should include the death penalty.
 However, he denied ever having nodded in agreement.
 "Prosecutions have always been focused on the abortionist," he said later, but such a law and "...the threat of prosecution, would dramatically reduce abortion.
 That is my goal."